cm-jones/nyc-subway-tracker/README.md

 # NYC Subway Tracker

-This is a simple Android application that asks the user to select a station on the New York subway, makes a request to an HTTP server which in turn requests GTFS Realtime data from the Metropolitan Transit Authority, and then diplays a list of the next trains to arrive.
+This is a simple Android application that:

+* asks the user to select a station on the New York subway,
+* makes a request to an HTTP server (which I have set up),
+* which in turn requests [GTFS Realtime](https://developers.google.com/transit/gtfs-realtime/) data from the [Metropolitan Transit Authority](https://new.mta.info/),
+* and then diplays a formatted list of the next trains to arrive.

 ## Status